PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 Microsoft 365 provides two auditing solutions:
 - Basic Audit - Provides the ability to log and search for audited activities.
 Can export audit records to a CSV file to allow for further analysis.
 Records are retained for 90 days.
 - Advanced Audit - Builds on Basic Audit and provides audit log retention policies and longer retention of audit records.
 Provides records of high-value events that can help organizations investigate possible security or compliance breaches and determine the scope of compromise.
+- It can take up to 30 minutes or up to 24 hours after an event occurs for the corresponding audit log record to be returned in the results of an audit log search.

 ## Resource Governance
 ### Azure Policy